openvswitch/ovs/INSTALL.DPDK.md

    Note, the pmd threads on a numa node are only created if there is at least one DPDK interface from the numa node that has been added to OVS.

-   Note, core 0 is always reserved from non-pmd threads and should never be set in the cpu mask.

    To understand where most of the time is spent and whether the caches are effective, these commands can be used: